stevewithington/MuraFW1/README.md

 ColdFusion/CFML developers and those developers familiar with Framework One, or more commonly known as FW/1.

 ## PLEASE READ
-**As of version 3.010, this project is licensed under Apache License, Version 2.0**

 ### Minimum Requirements
 	* Mura CMS v.6.0+